Q: Is this ecstatic dance?

 Q: Can I bring children?

 Our classes are oriented towards adults, and the music can get loud.
-Please check with the teacher to see if a class is appropriate for younger children.
+Please check with Rebekah before bringing young children.
 Teens are always welcome.

 Q: Why do you call yourself “The Philly Tribe: A Dance Sanctuary”?

 Because it captures our intention: to share life and to love and be loved in return, plain and simple.

 Philly: Philadelphia, The City of Brotherly Love (and it’s surrounding areas)

 Tribe: A community with common ancestors and practices